COURTNEY MARIE ANDREWS RETURNS TO UK IN AUGUST/SEPTEMBER FOR FESTIVALS AND LIVE DATES INCLUDING END OF THE ROAD AND SOLD OUT SHOWS AT BUSH HALL

 “While in Belgium for four months I was going through a major heartbreak.
 I started growing homesick for America and the comfort of family and friends.
 That’s where I wrote the first songs for Honest Life.
 It was a giant hurdle in my life, my first true growing pains as a woman.
 That’s why I feel this record is a coming of age album.
 A common thread that runs through the songs is a great desire to fit somewhere, when nowhere fits – and wanting to get back home to the people I know and love.
 Once I got back to the USA I started to work at a small town bar.
 At the bar I felt I could truly empathize with the stories and lives of the people there.
 I wrote the other half of the songs about coming home and feeling a sense of belonging again.
 A lot of the stories at that bar definitely ran parallel with my own, even though our lives were so different.
 I was the “musician girl”.
 They were farmers, construction workers, plumbers, waitresses, and cashiers.
 But, no matter how different, I felt we were all trying to live our most honest life.”

 True to her own vision, Andrews produced the resulting album herself and recorded it at Litho Studios in Seattle with recording engineer Floyd Reitsma, whose recent credits include Noah Gundersen and Pearl Jam.

-Honest Life will be released 20 January 2017 on 180g turquoise vinyl, CD & download, via Loose.
-Courtney Marie Andrews will tour the UK in Feb and March, with headline dates as well as supporting The Handsome Family on their UK tour.
+Honest Life was released 20 January 2017 on 180g turquoise vinyl, CD & download, via Loose.
+Courtney Marie Andrews will tour the UK in August and September 2017

 For more information please visit: http://www.courtneymarieandrews.com/tour